-The purpose of bright light therapy in mainstream psychiatric treatment is the relief of seasonal affective disorder, a form of depression most often associated with shortened daylight hours from late fall to the early spring.
+The purpose of bright light therapy in mainstream psychiatric treatment, is the relief of seasonal affective disorder (SAD), a form of depression most often associated with shortened daylight hours from late fall to the early spring.

-It is also employed to treat insomnia and jet lag.
+It is also used to treat insomnia and jet lag.

 Chromotherapy is recognized by the American Psychiatric Association as a first-line treatment for Seasonal Affective Disorder (SAD).
 It shows comparable effectiveness to antidepressants.

 Other potential uses: ante-partum and post-partum depression, and pre-menstrual dysphoric disorder.

 Exposure to sun during the day will regulate the natural rhythm of hormone production, Serotonin during in the light hours of the day and Melatonin during the dark hours.

 Skin irritations such as acne, rashes, eczema, and athlete’s foot can be cured by sun exposure.

 The sun can help regulate the production of hormones by stimulating the Pineal Gland regulating its secretions, which may allow for more creativity, insight, and mindfulness, as well as helping to improve your mood, helping decrease symptoms of PMS or menopause.